kGorze/Molecular-Dynamics-Simulator/README.md

 ## Authors and Acknowledgments
 This project is heavily inspired by the book: [The Art of Molecular Dynamics Simulation](https://www.cambridge.org/core/books/art-of-molecular-dynamics-simulation/57D40C5ECE9B7EA17C0E77E7754F5874)
 1. Rapaport DC. _The Art of Molecular Dynamics Simulation_.
 2nd ed.
 Cambridge University Press; 2004.

+--
+## Post-Mortem
+First Iteration:
+The initial challenge arose when we needed to create 3D simulations using methods originally designed for 2D.
+As a quick solution, we implemented a very primitive object-oriented paradigm with a deeply hierarchical structure.

+Second Iteration:
+The structure became an issue again when we had to incorporate design patterns for the final project submission.
+To address this, we rewrote the program, adding design patterns like Factory and Builder.

+Third Iteration:
+The third challenge was related to making the base class too generic, which hindered further development.
+To overcome this, we:

+Created a UML diagram before coding.
+Added design patterns to promote code reusability, modularity, and scalability.
+Implemented a CI/DI framework with Google tests.
+Divided the work into modules responsible for multithreading, inter-module communication, physics, etc.

+Lessons Learned:

+Early planning: Creating a UML diagram from the beginning can prevent architectural issues.
+Design patterns: They are essential for maintainable and extensible code.
+Testing: A comprehensive test suite is crucial for catching regressions.
+Modularization: Breaking down the system into smaller, well-defined modules improves understanding and maintainability.